Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 If the staker chooses to receive the withdrawal _as tokens_, the withdrawable shares are converted to tokens via the corresponding share manager (`EigenPodManager`/`StrategyManager`), and sent to the caller.

 If the staker chooses to receive the withdrawal _as shares_, the withdrawable shares are credited to the staker via the corresponding share manager (`EigenPodManager`/`StrategyManager`).
 Additionally, if the caller is delegated to an operator, the new slashing factor for the given `(staker, operator, strategy)` determines how many shares are awarded to the operator (and how the staker's deposit scaling factor is updated) (See [Slashing Factors and Scaling Shares](#slashing-factors-and-scaling-shares)).
+In receiving the withdrawal as shares, this amount is credited as deposit shares for the staker.
+Due to known rounding error, the amount of withdrawable shares after completing the withdrawal may be slightly less than what was originally withdrawable.

 **Note:** if the staker (i) receives the withdrawal as shares, (ii) has `MAX_STAKER_STRATEGY_LIST_LENGTH` unique deposit strategies in the `StrategyManager`, and (iii) is withdrawing to a `StrategyManager` strategy in which they do not currently have shares, this will revert.
 The staker cannot withdraw such that their `stakerStrategyList` length exceeds the maximum; this withdrawal will have to be completed as tokens instead.